-- (1) Subject to the regulations, the Minister: - (a) may, on application made by any person, authorise the applicant to nominate adjudicators for the purposes of this Act, and - (b) may withdraw any authority so given. - (1A) The Minister may: - (a) limit the number of persons who may, for the time being, be authorised under this section, and - (b) refuse an application under subsection (1) if authorising the applicant would result in any such number being exceeded. - (2) A person: - (a) whose application for authority to nominate adjudicators for the purposes of this Act is refused (otherwise than on the ground referred to in subsection (1A) (b)), or - (b) whose authority to nominate adjudicators is withdrawn, may apply to the Civil and Administrative Tribunal for an administrative review under the Administrative Decisions Review Act 1997 of the Minister's decision to take that action.
+- (1) Subject to the regulations, the Minister- - (a) may, on application made by any person, authorise the applicant to nominate adjudicators for the purposes of this Act, and - (b) may withdraw any authority so given. - (1A) The Minister may- - (a) limit the number of persons who may, for the time being, be authorised under this section, and - (b) refuse an application under subsection (1) if authorising the applicant would result in any such number being exceeded. - (1B) An authority under this section may be given unconditionally or subject to conditions.